-The answer is simple because when the swelling from the tooth infection spreads down towards your throat thus effectively closing off your airway space rendering you unable to breathe, you'll know that the tooth infection is kill you.
+When the swelling from the tooth infection spreads down towards your throat thus effectively closing off your airway space rendering you unable to breathe, you'll know that the tooth infection is trying to kill you.
 Although you may be unconscious at this point.
 What this looks like is very severe swelling that involves your throat.
 The swelling will be so big that your face will look disfigured and deformed looking.

 Do not be mistaken because a tooth infection with this amount of swelling is a real medical emergency and it IS life threatening.
 Don't walk to the nearest hospital, run to the nearest one or call 911 for assistance.

 Facial swelling that spreads to your throat

 Severe facial swelling of this extent results in a condition called Ludwig's Angina.
 This is a life threatening situation that needs to be treated immediately at a hospital.
 Outpatient clinics won't be able to help you because the treatment is done in the operating room.